qutella/eprimeglobal/API.md

 #### !!!
 Please note that all parameters except comment are required.
 Even in case of Error, answer with all required parameters has to be sent.
 0 value should be sent if valid results cannot be sent due to the Error.
 If some of the required parameters are not sent or sent with blank values the answer won’t be accepted as valid.

+There could be more that one payment notification request for the same transaction.
+First one should be precessed and for all of the following ones the same response as for the first one should be sent.

 #### Result parameter values: